rderakhshan/Work-Desk/README.md

 # Copy the example file
 cp .env.example .env

-# Edit .env and add your API keys
+# Edit .env and add your API keys (optional for Ollama-only usage)
 ```

 4. **Run the Web UI:**